 If you’re not familiar with Chromebooks, you may want to check out this guide I wrote on the benefits of Chromebooks over Windows.

-Chromebooks also have support for web apps to run offline, so the common myth that Chromebooks are useless when offline is false.
-There are plenty of things you can do an offline Chromebook.
+They also have support for web apps to run offline, so the common myth that they’re useless when offline is false.

 Performance and speed

-Dell offers a full year of hardware service, with onsite repair following a diagnosis over the phone or email, I believe.
+Dell offers a full year of hardware service, with onsite repair following a diagnosis over the phone or email.

 Overall, if you’re looking for a higher-end Chromebook, it’s an excellent choice.